Lintine/XianZaiOS/README.md

 ## _Simple Yet Secure_
 XianZaiOS is a GNU/Linux distro based on Ubuntu 20.04.3 LTS that is for everyone.

-The current version is a pre-release version;
+The current version is a beta version;
 	Do not use this as production machine, it's very unstable.

 # xzOS Build Info
-XianZaiOS will be an interim build with monthly or weekly updates on [Envipatch](https://envipatch.weebly.com/) with nightly and beta packages
+XianZaiOS will be a LTS release with monthly or weekly updates on [Envipatch](https://envipatch.weebly.com/).
 More info will be provided soon.
 EnviOS has been renamed to XianZaiOS